TryItOnline/tiosetup/README.md

 - <http://vultr.com>
 - <http://digitalocean.com>

 It is assumed that you have a freshly provisioned instance on any of the above.
-All scripts a run as root.
+All scripts are run as root.

 ## Vultr vs Digital Ocean